-Natural Science - Year II
+Student Survival Guide for the Natural Science Course - Year Two

 At the heart of all science is something called the scientific method.
 The simple version of the scientific method is based on the idea that the objective reality of the universe can be determined by carefully observing phenomena, recording appropriate measurements, then studying the data from these observations for patterns that can be used to describe the general behavior of classes of natural objects.
 When we can control the circumstances of the observations, we are performing experiments, but often we cannot control all the factors before we make observations.
 There are scientists who believe that the only valid scientific data is that which comes from controlled experiments; in their view, most of astronomy, meteorology, geology, and many parts of biology are not rigorously scientific.

 Man's search for patterns led him to keep track of many phenomena from very early in recorded history.
 Heavier items make a deeper dent in the earth when they impact the surface.
 Some metals, in chips small enough to float on water, will spin round and orient themselves toward the Pole Star.
 Water, when it turns to steam, expands (it also expands when it turns to ice!).
 The planets move in complex patterns that repeat only over long periods of time.
 Plants and animals have similar structures that may (or may not!) function in similar ways.

 When scientists find similarities between objects, or patterns of behavior that repeat with little variation, they want to study the similarities to see if there is some common cause behind them.
 When the scientist finds a reasonable explanation, he or she proposes a hypothesis, a testable statement about the phenomena.
 Hypotheses that stand up over many repeated observations are combined to make theories; distillations of theories that have no known exceptions may be called natural laws.